MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2-winui3-sample.md

    Visual Studio Installer opens.

 1. Follow the prompts, and accept the defaults.
-You'll install or update a workload and a component of a workload in the next step.

 <!-- ====================================================================== -->